Matt Savitsky

 LIFE UNDER GLASS

-With Todd Moellenberg, 20:47 min, 2014
+Digital Short Film, 20:47 min, 2014

 Life Under Glass is a short film I produced friend and pianist, Todd Moellenberg.
 Our fun of dressing up and performing together was adapted as a film subject.
 A crude stage set made in movable sections was used into the production of the video, shot entirely in a black box theatre.
-The rehearsals, shot on video and free from practicing for the “real thing”, take on a purpose closer to that of role play.
-By using video to showcase the visuals of our fun and labor rather than perform live, I wished to evade narrative resolution and frame in close up, the surprising and banal moments exerted under the guise of theatricality.
+Opting to document our process rather than perform it live, I wished to evade narrative resolution and move the viewer up close to the surprising and banal moments our bodies exerted under the guise of theatricality.

 Donning a mask is not always tied to a conscious need to ward off danger, but can be a highly imaginative state that works to offset the imposition of convention with an irrefutable self-design.
 Assuming roles – masks, abstracted figures, personae - strikes at the root of appearances.
 This queer tradition raises questions around the formation of identity by complicating the normative routes by which we recognize authenticity.